nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_METHODS_SPREAD.md

 ]
 ```

 You want to produce the following report.
-It's not pretty, but it shows all the information the manager needs.
+It's not pretty, but it shows all the information that Randall needs.

 ![](./images/carlot.png)